 What is MEF?

-Why should I donate to MEF and PTA/O if Measure N already passed?
+Why should I donate to MEF and PTA/O if the Measure N parcel tax already passed?

-- If we fall below our current level of MEF funding, we drop right back down to the lowest funded (see graph).
+If we fall below our current level of MEF funding, we drop right back down to the lowest funded (s.

 I already pay for property taxes – doesn’t this money help our schools?